Caladenia anthracina

-Caladenia anthracina, commonly known as the black-tipped spider orchid, is a plant in the orchid family Orchidaceae and is endemic to Tasmania.
+Caladenia anthracina, commonly known as black-tipped spider orchid, is a plant in the orchid family Orchidaceae and is endemic to Tasmania.
 It is a ground orchid with a single hairy leaf and a single white or cream-coloured flower with red markings and black tips on the sepals and petals.

 Description

 Caladenia anthracina is a terrestrial, perennial, deciduous, herb with an underground tuber surrounded by a fibrous covering.
 A single hairy, dull green, lance-shaped leaf, 5-12 cm long and 3-7 mm wide appears above ground in May or June, following rain.

 A single flower, 45-65 mm in diameter is borne on a densely spike 10-20 cm high.
 The dorsal sepal is erect, linear to oblong, 35-55 mm long, 2-3 mm wide and tapers near the end to a thick, black tip.
 The lateral sepals are lance-shaped, 35-55 mm long, 3.5-5 mm wide and taper towards a black tip similar to the one on the dorsal sepal.
 The petals are 35-45 mm long, 2-3 mm wide and also taper to a black point.
 The labellum is a broadly egg-shaped when flattened and curves forward, 13-16 mm long and 7-9 mm wide and is strongly curved towards the tip.
 It is white to cream-coloured and there are four to six rows of dark reddish-purple calli along in the centre part and short, blunt teeth along the edge.
 The column is 13-15 mm long and translucent with reddish markings and narrow wings.
 Flowering occurs between late September and early November.